felipegb94/RapidPT/README.md

 2. Click on Batch and go to the batch window that just opened.
 3. On the navigation bar click on SPM, then `tools/SnPM/Specify/2 Groups Two Sample T test; 1 scan per subject`.
 4. Here you will be able to specifiy a folder where you want your outputs to be (`Analysis Directory`), your input data (.nii images of group1 and group2), and also the number of permutations you want to do.
 5. Click the green run button.
 This creates an SnPM config file in the path where you want your outputs to be.
+This step should take a few seconds only.
-6. Go to SPM, then `Tools/SnPM/Compute`
+6. Go to SPM navigation bar again, then `Tools/SnPM/Compute`
 7. Set the SnPM cfg file to the one you just made by clicking on the run button.
 8. Click the green run button again, and now SnPM will run with RapidPT.
-9. The resulting Maximum Null Distribution will be in the outputs folder you specified in step 4 and it will be called `MaxT.m`.
-You can use this and follow the `Example_Postprocess.m` to determine if there is group differences or not.
+9. Once you are done, go to the directory that you selected as your `Analysis Directory` and look at the outputs.

+### Outputs
+Once you are done, inside your `analysis` directory you will find a folder called `outputs`.
+This folder contains the results from RapidPT:

+*  `MaxT.mat`: This is the recovered maximum null distribution.
+*  `SnPMt.mat`: This is the resulting test statistic calculated using the original labels of the data.
+*  `XYZ.mat`: This matrix has the x, y, z coordinates associated to each voxel.
+*  `params.mat`: This structure contains the following parameters of the permutation testing run: nPerm (number of permutations), N (number of subjects), V (number of voxels after preprocessing), xdim, ydim, zdim.
+*  `coords_activeBrain_0.05.mat`: This contains the x,y,z coordinates of the voxels that were found to be displaying significant group differences with a significance level of alpha = 0.05.
+*  `activeBrain_0.05.nii`: This is a binary brain nii file.
+The 1's are the voxels that were found to display significant group differences.
+*  `timings.mat`: Contains some timing from rapidpt.

 ####Improtant Notes (PLEASE READ BEFORE USING):
 * RapidPT is only available for TwoSample t-test right now because it is the procedure that has been extensively validated and benchmarked.
 Regular SnPM should run if you try running SnPM with any other tests.